software-trizzey/djazzy-vscode/README.md

 - **Notification Interval**: Set how frequently you receive reminders to review suggestions for testing business logic.
 - **Language-Specific Settings**: Adjust settings for JavaScript and TypeScript support.

-Access these settings by going to `Preferences → Settings → Extensions → When In Rome`.
+Access these settings by going to `Preferences → Settings → Extensions → Djangoly`.

 ## Usage 📖